hpages/Rtwobitlib/src/twobit/README.txt

   (k) in linefile.c/linefile.h:

-      * remove #include "pipeline.h" in linefile.c
+      * remove includes: "pipeline.h", "hash.h"

       * remove any reference to the udc stuff and htslib/tabix stuff